sudoskys/StableDiffusionBook/docs/train/DreamBooth.en.md

 From [^18]

-`Dreambooth` on Windows can use an optimized version of ShivamShrirao to save video memory.
+`Dreambooth` on Windows can use an optimized version of ShivamShrirao to save VRAM.

 [diffusers/examples/dreambooth at main - ShivamShrirao/diffusers - GitHub](https://github.com/ShivamShrirao/diffusers/tree/main/examples /dreambooth)

-However, the deployment method used on `Linux` will not work directly on windows due to the associated link libraries, and for the same reason the minimum 9.9G video memory requirement on colab for this optimized version should be slightly higher on windows, so it is recommended to **use a video card with at least 12G of video memory**.
+However, the deployment method used on `Linux` will not work directly on windows due to the associated link libraries, and for the same reason the minimum 9.9G VRAM requirement on colab for this optimized version should be slightly higher on windows, so it is recommended to **use a video card with at least 12G of VRAM**.

 >I have only tested it successfully on a 16G memory PC, 12G is theoretically possible, to be tested.